jayantmadan60/Time_Series_Analysis-Forecasting/README.md

 ## STATIONARITY

 This is a very important concept in Time Series Analysis.
-In order to apply a time series model, it is important for the Time series to be stationary; in other words all its statistical properties (mean,variance) remain constant over time.
+In order to apply a time series model, it is important for the Time series to be stationary (assumptions); in other words all its statistical properties (mean,variance) remain constant over time.
 This is done basically because if you take a certain behavior over time, it is important that this behavior is same in the future in order for us to forecast the series.
 There are a lot of statistical theories to explore stationary series than non-stationary series.
 (Thus we can bring the fight to our home ground!)

 ![image](https://user-images.githubusercontent.com/88995459/158029633-c07347e2-c7ef-4204-96fe-eba185c75734.png)